piyushbhuwalka/piyushbhuwalka.github.io/_posts/2020-06-04-IEEE-CIS-Fraud-Detection.md

 ## <a name="overview"></a> Overview

 This blog post is divided into a few different sections.
-I'll try to motivate why modelling music in the waveform domain is an interesting problem.
-Then I'll give an overview of generative models, the various flavours that exist, and some important ways in which they differ from each other.
-In the next two sections I'll attempt to cover the state of the art in both likelihood-based and adversarial models of raw music audio.
 Finally, I'll raise some observations and discussion points.
 If you want to skip ahead, just click the section title below to go there.

 * *[Problem Statement](#motivation)*
 * *[Dataset](#dataset)*